 Install a skill from GitHub using its owner/repo shorthand or a full URL:

-add_skill('some-user/some-skill')For repos that bundle multiple skills, use the skill argument:
+add_skill('some-user/some-skill')For repos that bundle multiple skills under a skills/ subdirectory, use the skill argument:

 add_skill('some-user/skills', skill = 'proofread')List, check, and update installed skills: